fb pixel

 Getting your child to see a dentist represents a critical developmental moment that should provide positive sensations.
 Here are some helpful tips to ensure their visit goes smoothly:

-The Do’s of Dental Visits
+Dos of a Positive Dental Visits

-- Play dentist at home and explain that we help care for their teeth.
+• Play dentist at home and explain that we help care for their teeth.

-- Tell your child they will meet the Tooth Fairies’ friend or will be having a ride in a unique chair.
+• Tell your child they will meet the Tooth Fairies’ friend or will be having a ride in a unique chair.

-- If you stay calm and positive, your child will sense your confidence and feel more at ease.
+• If you stay calm and positive, your child will sense your confidence and feel more at ease.

-The Don’ts of Dental Visits
+Don’ts of a Dental Visit to Avoid

-- Don’t tell your child that ‘it won’t hurt’, to ‘be brave’, or not to be ‘scared’—we want to keep all talk positive.
+• Don’t tell your child that ‘it won’t hurt’, to ‘be brave’, or not to be ‘scared’—we want to keep all talk positive.
 By mentioning these words, you are putting the thought into their heads that it could hurt.

-- Don’t use words like ‘needle’ or ‘pull’ and ‘drill.’
+• Don’t use words like ‘needle’ or ‘pull’ and ‘drill.’

-- Don’t use the dentist as a threat: ‘If you do not brush your teeth, the dentist will pull them out.’
+• Don’t use the dentist as a threat: ‘If you do not brush your teeth, the dentist will pull them out.’
 This is a sure way to make them scared of the dentist!

 Your goal as a parent is to establish an emotionally pleasing atmosphere in the dental office that builds a feeling of safety for your child.
 Making it a fun experience increases the likelihood that your child will develop lifelong habits of regular dental care.